 Country info and advice - Australia

-The following comments are from teachers who have taught, or are currently teaching, in Australia.
-If you are a teacher and have some advice to share, please add it here.
+The following comments are from teachers who have worked, or are currently working, in Australia.
+If you are a teacher and have some advice about Australia, please share here.

 makes sense from that point of view.
 But if you don't have qualifications,